Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

     echo $AZURE_SUBSCRIPTION_ID
     ```

-- Define the variables below in the PowerShell console to use them across the different modules in the workshop.
-You should change the values of those variables to be able to create the resources successfully.
-Some of those variables should be unique across all Azure subscriptions such as Azure Container Registry name.
-Remember to replace the place holders with your own values:
+- Execute the variables below in the PowerShell console to use them across the different modules in the workshop.
+Some of these variables must be globally unique, which we attempt by using `$RANDOM_STRING`:

     ```shell
     # Create a random, 6-digit, Azure safe string